copyrite/LwotcMinimalText/XComGame.md

 ## Heavy Ordnance
 Any damaging grenade in your grenade-only slot gains a bonus use.
-* All damaging grenades are viable for Heavy Ordnance.

 ## HiDef Holo
 Your Holotargeted enemies are easier to critically hit.